-The Consortium has agreed to set aside approximately ten percent (10%), or \$246,370, of the CDBG FY 2008-2009 allocation to the Stanislaus County Public Service Grant Program.
-Non-profits, service providers and community organizations may participate in a competitive grant process for \$20,000 grants.
-The Consortium also has \$109,694 available in Emergency Shelter Grant Program (ESG) funds that will also be distributed in a competitive grant process.
+The Consortium has agreed to set aside approximately ten percent (10%), or \$244,219 of the CDBG FY 2009-2010 allocation to the Stanislaus County Public Service Grant Program.
+Non-profit organizations and service providers may participate in a competitive grant process for \$20,000 grants.
+The Consortium is also expecting \$109,694 to be available in Emergency Shelter Grant Program (ESG) funds that will also be distributed in a competitive grant process.

-Grant applications were made available in a CDBG/ESG Technical Workshop, which was held on January 16, 2008.
-Applications received were reviewed and scored by a committee consisting of five (5) representatives from the consortium (one from each respective city), a representative from the county's CEO office, and a representative from the county's Behavioral Health and Recovery Services office.
-After scores were tallied, the recommendation was presented to the Board of Supervisors for approval.
-Grantee award announcements will be made on April 8, 2008 at a County Board of Supervisors public hearing.
+Grant applications were made available in a CDBG/ESG Technical Workshop, which was held on January 12, 2009.
+Applications received were reviewed and scored by a committee consisting of four (4) representatives from the consortium (four Consortia city representatives), a representative from the county's CEO office, and a representative from the county's Behavioral Health and Recovery Services office and Planning and Community Development.
+After scores were tallied, the recommendation will be presented to the Board of Supervisors for approval.
+Grantee award announcements will be made on April 14, 2009 at a county Board of Supervisors public hearing.
 The activities funded will further the goals and objectives of the Consolidated Plan.